-Exhibitors are lead generation-oriented so a lot of their focus is on networking during an event, whether live or virtual.
+Exhibitors are lead generation-oriented, so a lot of their focus is on networking during an event, whether live or virtual.
 The goal is to gain as many potential business leads as possible by the end of the event.
-Exhibitors showcase their product at their online booth and with quality advertising, this turns into generating orders for their products or services.
+Exhibitors showcase their products at their online booth, and with quality advertising, this generates orders for their products or services.
 Attendees also focus on networking to meet existing clients or suppliers and catch up with old business contacts.

 Visibility & Brand Awareness

-Exhibitors gain great value from the visibility they're offered with a booth at physical events.
-Foot traffic brings many potential leads at physical events and logo placement in official event communications draws even more.
-Exhibitors also use the opportunity of a physical event to gain insider industry knowledge by scoping out the competition and finding ways to improve their own offers.
-By sponsoring sessions or running workshops at their booths, exhibitors have the opportunity to educate the market with industry knowledge.
+Exhibitors gain great value from the visibility a booth offers at physical events.
+Foot traffic brings many potential leads at physical events, and logo placement in official event communications draws even more.
+Exhibitors also use the opportunity of a physical event to gain insider industry knowledge by scoping out the competition and finding ways to improve their offers.
+Exhibitors can educate the market with industry knowledge by sponsoring sessions or running workshops at their booths.
 They can inform event attendees of their new products or services in a friendly, face-to-face setting.
 This is the perfect way for them to showcase innovations and get press around their business.

-Very often, exhibitors pay for booths for a mix of all the aforementioned reasons.
-The important thing to reproduce from physical booths to virtual ones, is the custom visitor experience.
+Very often, exhibitors pay for booths for all the aforementioned reasons.
+The important thing to reproduce, from physical booths to virtual ones, is the custom visitor experience.
 No two virtual booths should be the same.
 But the objectives are the same - visibility, community exchanges and business leads.

 What should a virtual booth include?

-- On the platform: names and logos of the sponsor/s of the event platform should be visible on the booth and the exhibitor marketplace, because sponsors that appear on top of exhibitors' list tend to have an average of 2,5 times more visibility than others.
+- On the platform: names and logos of the sponsor/s of the event platform should be visible on the booth and the exhibitor marketplace because sponsors that appear on top of the exhibitors' list tend to have an average of 2.5 times more visibility than others.
 This leads to a win-win for both organizers and exhibitors.

-- On communication tools: exhibitors should have their logos displayed on various communication tools sent by the planners.
+- On communication tools: exhibitors should display their logos on various communication tools sent by the planners.
 Emails to attendees should show exhibitor logos, as it's a proven way to draw more virtual traffic to booths.
-Interstitial ads on the event home page are another great way to make sure attendees recognize booths and bookmark them for visits during the event.
-Bonus marketing content like short videos and brochures go a long way to adding visibility.
+Interstitial ads on the event home page are another great way to ensure attendees recognize booths and bookmark them for visits during the event.
+Bonus marketing content like short videos and brochures goes a long way to adding visibility.

 - Via Push Notifications: exhibitors can target groups and send push notifications to remind them about products, services and sessions they're speaking in.
-With the right event platform, like Swapcard, this is easily manageable and can give exhibitors increased views and leads.
+With the right event platform, like Swapcard, this is easily manageable and can increase exhibitors' views and leads.